atriveg/dmrimatlab-octave-deploy/README.md

 ## USAGE

+Show this help message:

     $ dmrimatlab
     $ dmrimatlab help

-Show this help message
+Lists the available commands:

+    $ dmrimatlab list

+Shows the help of a particular command within the dmrimatlab toolbox "as it is":

     $ dmrimatlab help command

-Shows the help of a particular command within the dmrimatlab toolbox "as it is".
+Run a commnad:

     $ dmrimatlab command -input[#][:type]=value -input[#][:type]=value ...
                 -output[#]=value -output[#]=value ... -key=value -key=value ...